NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 # **Setup**

-!> It is recommended to follow the official [Google Documentation for Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling#android) instead of this guide.
-You can also follow the guide below but please refer to the official docs if something is not clear regarding the project setup.
+!> It is recommended to follow the official [Google Documentation for Setting Up Google Play Games Services](https://developer.android.com/games/pgs/console/setup) instead of this guide.
+You can also follow the guide below but there is little sense in duplicating everything Google explains here, so please refer to the official docs if something is not clear regarding the project setup.

 !> If you encounter issues please check the [list of the most common problems](https://developers.google.com/games/services/console/enabling#avoiding_common_setup_problems) and double-check everything